Libensemble/libensemble/docs/resource_manager/zero_resource_workers.rst

 Placing zero-resource functions on a fixed worker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the generator must must always be on worker one, then instead of using ``num_resource_sets``, use the ``zero_resource_workers`` *libE_specs* option:
+If the generator must always be on worker one, then instead of using ``num_resource_sets``, use the ``zero_resource_workers`` *libE_specs* option:

 .. code-block:: python